 And if they can't get that, well, this is the whole issue.

-Well, we got plan B, plan B. Let's go after everything Trump related.
+Well, we got plan B, plan B, let's go after everything Trump related.

 And you have House Democrats demanding every tax return, charging him with abuse of power.

-Let's get every bit of financial information on the Trumps we can.
+And let's get every bit of financial information on the Trumps we can.

 Then we're going to go back that way.

-Well, finally, I mean, after what is the highest level of cooperation we've ever seen.
+Well, finally, I mean, after what is the highest level of cooperation we've ever seen, a million five documents handed over to Mueller.

 The president not one time ever invoked executive privilege.

-Now, Obama did for Eric Holder and Fast and Furious, and on another number of occasions.
+Now, Obama did for Eric Holder and Fast and Furious, and on another number of occasions, Clinton did as well.

 Trump never did.